 Felice is actually more representative of the third, female, stage than Cleˇfilas, but the fact that Cleˇfilas enjoys her company suggests that when she returns to Mexico, she may seek to enter that third stage herself.
 Felice is not phalocentric--she is not interested in revolting against men, she simply does not need them.
 She doesn't have a husband and she owns her own car.
 "The pickup was hers.
 She herself had chosen it.
 She herself was paying for it" (55).
 Felice is most likely a part of a community of women; she is certainly friends with the nurse Graciela.
 Cleˇfilas is attracted to Felice, who "was like no woman she'd ever met" (55).
 At home, in Mexico, Cleˇfilas recounts the story of Felice's yelling when they crossed the creek.
 "Just like that.
 Who would've thought?"
 (56).
 Cleˇfilas seems to have enjoyed her company and has kept the experience in her mind.
 Felice's laughter, "gurgling out of her own throat, a long ribbon of laughter, like water" suggests that Felice had completed the self-discovery stage.
 (Water is often symbolic of rebirth.)
 Cleˇfilas has witnessed the third stage in Felice, and it is up to her whether she will enter it or regress to the feminine stage and internalize the paternalistic values of her father and brothers with whom she is now living.

-Reader Response Criticism
+An Example of Reader Response Criticism

 Aristotle (Augustine) - reality in concrete substance vs. Plato (Aquinas) - reality in abstract ideal forms